LamNguyen17/react-native-crypto-algorithm/README.md

 ##### Using React Native Link (React Native 0.59 and lower)

-Run `react-native link react-native-encryption-algorithm` after which you should be able to use this library on iOS.
+Run `react-native link react-native-crypto-algorithm` after which you should be able to use this library on iOS.

 ### Installation (Android)